 mc_index downloads a table with version information for the tables accessed by the multicast function, and presents it as a data.table.
 This function serves as a signpost for reproducing published research results based on Multi-CAST data.
-The table has four columns:
+The table has five columns:

-- 1. version lists the four-digit version numbers, - 2. date the publication date in YYYY-MM-DD format, - 3. size the file sizes of the tables with annotation values, and - 4. corpora is a comma-separated list of the corpora included in each version.
+''' version lists the four-digit version numbers, date the publication date in YYYY-MM-DD format, corpora is the number of corpora and texts the number of texts included in each version, and size is the file size of the table.

-'''

 access the version index

 mc_index()

 '''